Gestalt psychology

-Gestalt psychology, gestaltism, or configurationism is a school of psychology and a theory of perception that emphasises the processing of entire patterns and configurations, and not merely individual components.
-It emerged in the early twentieth century in Austria and Germany as a rejection of basic principles of Wilhelm Wundt's and Edward Titchener's elementalist and structuralist psychology.
+Gestalt psychology, gestaltism, or configurationism is a school of psychology, and a theory of perception, that emphasizes psychologically processing entire patterns (and "configurations"), not merely individual components of situations or events separately.
+It emerged in the early twentieth century in Germany and Austria as a rejection of basic principles of Wilhelm Wundt's and Edward Titchener's elementalist and structuralist psychology.

-Gestalt psychology is often associated with the adage, "The whole is other than the sum of its parts".
+Gestalt psychology is often associated with the idea that the whole is different from the sum of its parts.
 In Gestalt theory, information is perceived as wholes rather than disparate parts which are then processed summatively.
-As used in Gestalt psychology, the German word Gestalt (/gəˈʃtaelt, -'Stɑːlt/ gə-SHTA(H)LT, /de/; meaning "form") is interpreted as "pattern" or "configuration".
+As used in Gestalt psychology, the German word Gestalt (/gəˈʃtaelt, -'Stɑːlt/ gə-SHTA(H)LT; /de/; meaning "form") is interpreted as "pattern" or "configuration".

 It differs from Gestalt therapy, which is only peripherally linked to Gestalt psychology.

 Origin and history

 Max Wertheimer, Kurt Koffka, and Wolfgang Köhler founded Gestalt psychology in the early 20th century.
 The dominant view in psychology at the time was structuralism, exemplified by the work of Hermann von Helmholtz, Wilhelm Wundt, and Edward B. Titchener.
 Structuralism was rooted firmly in British empiricism and was based on three closely interrelated theories: